-$16 million in unused cards turned over to DiNapoli’s office in 2021
+$48 million in unused gift cards turned over to his office in 2022

-DiNapoli urges recipients to read the fine print for details about the fees and expiration dates on any cards they received and to register the card with the retailer.
-Under the federal Credit Card Accountability Responsibility and Disclosure Act of 2009, many types of retail gift cards sold after Aug.
-22, 2010, are not permitted to charge inactivity fees unless the card has been inactive for at least 12 months.
-Gift cards cannot expire within the first five years after purchase.
+DiNapoli urges recipients to read the fine print for details about the fees and expiration dates on any cards they receive and to register the card with the retailer.

-DiNapoli’s office is currently holding more than $17 billion in unclaimed funds.
-He urges New Yorkers to visit www.osc.state.ny.us to see if they are owed money.
+His office is currently holding more than $17.5 billion in unclaimed funds.
+DiNapoli urged New Yorkers to visit his unclaimed funds search portal to see if they are owed money.

 Track state and local government spending at Open Book New York.
 Under DiNapoli’s open data initiative, search millions of state and local government financial records, track state contracts, and find commonly requested data.